kmaggs/cocycle-hunter/README.md

    - [PyCharm](https://www.jetbrains.com/pycharm/)

 6. *Run the Example Notebook in your IDE*
    Launch your IDE - VSCode or PyCharm.
 In the main menu click "File > Open Folder..." and the select the "testing-chunter" folder.
 Now, in the left sidebar, click on "Capolupo-cell-cycle.ipynb".
 This will open the example notebook.
 Click right below the title "Cell cocycle analysis in Capolupo ..." and press `Shift + Enter`.
 A popup window should appear and ask you to select a kernel.
 Click on "Python Environments..." and afterwards click on "testing-chunter .venv/bin/python".
-Not everything is setup.
-And you can press `Shift + Enter` to execute the example notebook step by step.
+Great, everything is set up.
+You can press `Shift + Enter` to execute the example notebook step by step.
 </details>